Poem-5 A Legend of the Northland, 9th-Eng

 4. Theme of 'A Legend of Northland'

 Ans.
 A Legend of the Northland gives us a moral lesson.
-The poem talks about a little woman who was punished by saint Peter.
-The lady refuses to give him a cake that she had baked.
+The poem talks about a little woman who was punished by Saint Peter.
+The lady refused to give him a cake that she had baked.
 The behaviour of the woman provokes Saint Peter who curses her and changes her into a woodpecker.
 Saint Peter teaches a lesson to all humans that we must not be selfish.